 In the hierarcy tree on the left, select/highlight the Collection Event node for which you want to assign a kit.

 The View Collection Event area appears on the right.

-Click ADD/KIT SPECIMEN button.
+Click ADD KIT/SPECIMEN button.

 The ‘Add Kit/Specimen’ pop-up is displayed.
 It shows the Collection Event pre-selected in the Collection Event dropdown: